OctopusDeploy/docs/docs/projects/variables/sensitive-variables.md

 Sensitive variables can be sourced from either:

-- A Secret Manager/Key Vault using one of our Community step templates
+- A Secret Manager/Key Vault using one of our Community step templates.
-- Octopus itself, with values stored securely using `AES128` encryption.
+- Octopus itself, with values stored securely using **AES128 encryption**.

 ## Values from a Secret Manager/Key Vault {#Sensitivevariables-in-keyvaults}